Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: -quadratic variation and -Dirichlet processes

 Then, $X$ is a real continuous local martingale and for every continuous real local martingale $N$, the (classical, one-dimensional) covariation process $[X,N]^{cl}$ is given by

-in particular the integral in the right side is-well defined. \end{Lemma} \begin{proof} The fact that $X$ is a local martingale is part of the result of Theorem 2.14 in \cite{KrylovRozovskii07}.
+in particular the integral in the right-side is well-defined. \end{Lemma} \begin{proof} The fact that $X$ is a local martingale is part of the result of Theorem 2.14 in \cite{KrylovRozovskii07}.
 For the other claim we can reduce, using a sequence of suitable stopping times as in the proof of Theorem \ref{th:integral-forrward=ito-martingale}, to the case in which $\Z$, $\M$ and $N$ are square integrable martingales.
 Taking into account the characterization (\ref{eq:propertyP2}) and the discussion developed in \cite{Meyer77}, page 456, (\ref{eq:[XN]-perlemma}) follows. \end{proof}

 \begin{Proposition} If $\M\colon [s,T] \times \Omega \to H$ and $N\colon [s,T] \times \Omega \to \mathbb{R}$ are continuous local martingales.
 Then $\M$ and $N$ admit a global covariation and $\widetilde{[\M,N]}=[\M,N]^{cl}$. \end{Proposition} \begin{proof} We have to check the conditions stated in Proposition \ref{pr:1} for $\tilde C$ equal to the right side of (\ref{eq:defNM}).
 Concerning (a), by Cauchy-Schwarz inequality we have